nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * All the parameters are **compulsory** except for remark
 * Day input is only accepted in integer form <br> e.g. `1` for Monday, `7` for Sunday
 * Start and end time input is only accepted in the `HH:mm` format <br> e.g. `09:00`
+* You will not be able to add a lesson with the same module and lesson code

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
 Module code and lesson code are separated by white spaces.
 Lesson start time and end time are separated by white spaces as well.